On this page

 Bycatch reduction plan [PDF, 7.2 MB]

-There were 3 reported Hector’s dolphin captures this quarter – 2 in the Kaikōura region and one in the Timaru region.
+There were 3 Hector's dolphin captures this quarter: 2 in the Timaru region and 1 in Southland.

 Capture thresholds, called Fishing-Related Mortality Limits (FRMLs), trigger a range of actions depending on the effect of the capture on the dolphin population.
 Onboard camera footage review has enabled direct engagement with fishers about practices to support improvements and avoid captures.

-On-board cameras are now live on 162 commercial fishing vessels
+On-board cameras are now live on 192 commercial fishing vessels (as of 31 March)

 Experience overseas and in New Zealand is that monitoring of fishing by observers or cameras generally leads to more accurate reporting.
 Accurate data enables a more transparent and responsive fisheries management system and supports better understanding of the health of our marine ecosystems.